mvolkmann/blog/src/rust.md

 Let's walk through a simple example of code that includes a doc comment with an "Examples" section.
+The `vec!` macro, `iter` method, and `sum` method are described in more detail later.
+For now all you need to know is that the `vec!` macro creates a list of values, the `iter` method returns an iterator over the values, and the `sum` method adds all the values provided by the iterator.
+In this case all the values have the type `f64` which is an 8-byte floating point value.

 1. Create a library project by entering `cargo new math --lib`.